noiapp/noiapp/README.md

+This site is obsolete!
+We moved on implementng native apps using DP3T sources.

+Please follow us on (this site)[https://github.com/noiapp/website].

+I leave the rest for reference but DO NOT try to run this code please.
+We are no more working on it

 # Noi App

 This project aims to create a contact tracing mobile based on the [DP-3T](https://github.com/DP-3T) standard, specifically aimed to the italian population.